-Unlike FEMA IHP grants, SBA loans have fairly broad terms on what you're allowed to use the money for.
+Unlike FEMA IHP grants, SBA loans have fairly broad terms regarding what you're allowed to use the money for.
 The money can be used to repair or replace both your home and your personal property, including a flooded car, if it is not covered by comprehensive car insurance.
-The most significant limitation is that you can't use the money to upgrade your home or make additions—you can only use it to return your house to its previous condition.
+The most significant limitation is that you can't use the money to upgrade your home or make additions.
+You can only use it to return your house to its previous condition.

 |Residence||Repair or replacement of primary residence to pre-disaster condition||$200,000|

-SBA disaster relief loans are only available to homeowners whose properties are located in federallydeclared disaster areas, just like FEMA grants.
-Additionally, you can only use SBA home disaster loans to repair your primary residence, and it won't cover business-related damages—for example, if you have a home office—though you can apply for a separate business disaster loan.
+SBA disaster relief loans are only available to homeowners whose properties are located in federally declared disaster areas, like FEMA grants.
+Additionally, you can only use SBA home disaster loans to repair your primary residence, and it won't cover business-related damages — for example, if you have a home office — though you can apply for a separate business disaster loan.

-If you can't get a loan elsewhere to help rebuild your home, the interest rate from the SBA offered won't exceed 4%; if you are able to get one from another lender, the maximum is 8%.
+If you can't get a loan elsewhere to help rebuild your home, the interest rate from the SBA offered won't exceed 4%.
+If you are able to get one from another lender, the maximum is 8%.
 If you are borrowing more than $25,000, you will likely have to provide some kind of collateral.
-All borrowers will also be required to have a satisfactory credit history and demonstrate the ability to repay the loan within the appropriate time frame.
+All borrowers are also required to have a satisfactory credit history and demonstrate the ability to repay the loan within the appropriate time frame.

-There are also a few exceptions to the waiting period rule: Both public and private flood insurance will go into effect with no waiting period if you are buying a new property or adding a new mortgage.
+There are also a few exceptions to the waiting period rule.
+Both public and private flood insurance goes into effect with no waiting period if you are buying a new property or adding a new mortgage.